Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 This is often trammed to make it more hard wearing Work trammed stitch from left to right then pull needle through one thread down and one thread to the left, then insert it over two threads directly above to form upright stitch and come out in position for next stitch two threads down and one to left.
 Continue like this row after row.

-This is also known as upright gobelin stitch.Straight gobelin stitch - click to enlarge
+This is also known as upright gobelin stitch.Photo upright gobelin

 The rows run alternately from left to right and right to left working stitches over two, four, six and sight fabric thread intersections as shown.